Mississippi police jail smiling suspect in officer's killing

 It remains unclear whether McKeithen, 58, was targeted or shot at random.

-"I can say that probably the saddest thing about this case is we have no motive, we have no reason for him to do this to anybody," Harrison County Sheriff Troy Peterson said.
+"I can say that probably the saddest thing about this case is we have no motive, we have no reason for him to do this to anybody," Harrison County Sheriff Troy Peterson said Monday before the arrest.

 Miller said a Biloxi officer spotted the suspect while driving home through Wiggins, 40 miles (65 kilometers) north of the Gulf Coast city.
 The officer called Wiggins police, who made the arrest.

 Miller wouldn't say if Atkinson had told police anything.
-The chief said Atkinson would be questioned and then transported to the Harrison County jail in Gulfport.
+He was taken into the department for questioning and later taken to the Harrison County jail.
 It's unclear when Atkinson will go before a judge, or if he has a lawyer to defend him against a charge of capital murder.

 "We want to make sure that we have a solid case," Miller said.
 "We want the district attorney to be pleased with the case we present, and we want this guy to pay for what he's done."

-It's unclear how Atkinson escaped a police perimeter and intense manhunt to reach Wiggins.
-Miller said he expects at least one person would be charged as an accessory for illegally aiding Atkinson.
+It's unclear how Atkinson escaped the manhunt to reach Wiggins, but authorities say he had help.
+Gulfport Police Chief Leonard Papania confirmed to The Associated Press that Atkinson's older brother, 21-year-old Davian Lewanika Atkinson, was charged early Tuesday with being an accessory.

 Authorities say the gunman approached McKeithen and shot him multiple times Sunday night after coming inside the station, where a surveillance camera showed him walking around.
-The suspect, at that point still unidentified, "seemed a bit nonchalant" in the video images, Miller said.
+The suspect, who wasn't publicly identified until late in the day, "seemed a bit nonchalant" in the video images, Miller said.

 Gulfport police spokesman Sgt.
 James Griffin said investigators determined Atkinson's identity through tips and interviews.

-Asked if Atkinson had a criminal record, Gulfport Police Chief Leonard Papania said "there's nothing that would indicate this."
+"There's nothing that would indicate this," Papania told reporters of Darian Atkinson.
 Later, he described the shooting as "a sick and deliberate act."

 "With all of Robert's training, I don't know that there was anything else he could have done," Miller said.
 McKeithen was rushed to a hospital where he was pronounced dead.